The Liberator: A Liver Meridian Archetype

 When confronted with a situation where you feel trapped, would you run away from your problems rather than face them?

 Those with a strong liver meridian are the emotional rock in their relationships.
 People feel comfortable confiding in the liver because they instinctively know that they will understand.
 For all that they are dependable, people with high traits of the liberator crave independence and freedom.
-They will stand up for what they believe in to a fault and are especially assertive when a cause is close to their heart.
+They will stand up for what they believe to be a fault and are especially assertive when a cause is close to their heart.

 By strengthening and stretching the liver meridian, you gain access to your ability to make decisions and push boundaries.
 You will learn some tricks to combat adductor, abductor, IT band, and hip imbalances.
 To understand the liver meridian’s place in our series, we will examine its eastern and western medicine functions, archetypes, common imbalances, and exercises to help restore the healthy flow of our meridian.